A battery powered gold and silver pen plating kit you can carry anywhere as it’s powered by long-life batteries.

 For other similar products to our battery powered gold and silver pen plating kit, please see the ‘Related Products’ section below.

-This gold and silver pen plating kit is great for quick, selective gold plating jobs on jewellery.
+This battery powered gold and silver pen plating kit is great for quick, selective gold plating jobs on jewellery.
 It includes 25ml of our Gold Pen Plating Solution which contains 12 grams of gold per litre and has been specifically developed in-house for our pen plating system.
 Need help choosing the right kit for your needs?
 Click HERE to get advice from our on-line electroplating manual.
 The nibs that are included in the kit can be used a number of times before they need to be replaced.
 We recommend specific nibs are used with specific plating solutions to avoid cross contamination.
 This kit (or any of our other kits, equipment or solutions) is not suitable for plating on to aluminium or titanium and therefore can’t be used to plate iPhones and other similar products.

 Our range of Short Electrodes are designed to fit both of our plating pens.
 When used with one of our Short Swabs, your plating pens are able to quickly plate larger surface areas such as rings, watches and small items of silver ware.